-Sprint plans to shut down iDEN network as early as June 2013Alex Wagner - Senior News Editor
+Sprint plans to shut down iDEN network as early as June 2013Alex Wagner - Deputy Managing Editor, News Desk

 Sprint today offered some more details on its plans for decommissioning its iDEN network, including a date on which it could completely shut it down.
 Sprint has announced that it plans to cease service on its iDEN network as early as June 30, 2013, and that it plans to begin notifying business and government customers of the shutdown on June 1 of this year and will continue to send notices as the shutdown nears.
 The carrier also notes that it's already begun discontinuing sales of iDEN devices in some channels and that it plans to stop iDEN product sales completely in the coming months.
 Customers that already own iDEN devices will receive support from Sprint to help transition them to its CDMA Direct Connect service.

 Sprint has already begun decommissioning some iDEN towers in various parts of the country, but this is the first news that the carrier has given concerning a shutdown date for the entire network.
 Once it takes the iDEN network down, Sprint is planning to use the spectrum to deploy LTE coverage in its place, which it plans to begin doing by 2014.
 That's still a ways off, but with today's announcement and last week's news that the FCC has given Sprint the go-ahead to roll out LTE on the 800MHz band, the pieces are beginning to fall into place for Sprint to utilize the spectrum currently used by its iDEN network to help expand its upcoming LTE coverage.
 You can find Sprint's full press release for today's news down below.

 Sprint to cease service on its iDEN network as early as June 30, 2013; Company continues to facilitate migration of iDEN customers to Sprint Direct Connect Service